 Next create the path around the house using the offset command, setting an offset distance of 3 units (3 feet).
 In order to make the landscape plan a little more interesting, draw in the roof plan, add a porch and offset the front of the house by 40 feet to create the front boundary.

 The next step is to create a path leading from the site boundary to the front porch.

 After applying dimensions and changing a dimension style, we use the line command in combination with the polar switch to show a porch 6 feet 6 inches deep by 7 feet 9 inches wide.
 The porch is then moved into position using a combination of grips and osnaps.

 Now it is time to use symbols for species and take from the gCADPlus library.
 We will assume that the client has requested a very formal design for his garden.
 For that, we can utilize the gCADPlus mirror command to good effect.

-We use the plant library and drag in a symbol for an ornamental grass. the symbol is then copied a number of times using the gCADPlus polar tracking feature.
-Finally a row of symbols is mirrored to create the beginning of a formal landscape design.
+We use the plant library and drag in a symbol for ornamental grass. the symbol is then copied a number of times using the gCADPlus polar tracking feature.
+Finally, a row of symbols is mirrored to create the beginning of formal landscape design.

 Now is a good time to run a check print.

 Here we add some more symbols, create a layout on an architectural C size sheet, scale the floating viewport to a scale of 1:96, change the position of the design in a floating viewport, add a scale bar and finally run a quick check plot.